Eating out doesn’t have to mean breaking your healthy habits.

 Aside from having more greens, ordering menu items that include whole grains is another way to increase your dietary fibre intake.
 Fibre does not only make you feel full, it also helps with slowing down digestion by preventing sudden spikes of to your blood sugar.
 If you are trying to lose weight or maintain a healthy body weight, fibre is one of the key ingredients to your regimen.
 Furthermore, whole grains are good sources of B vitamins, vitamin E and minerals which are all important for growth and repair.

 When eating out, you can easily identify whole grains on the menu.
 Amaranth, barley, buckwheat, barley, bulgur wheat, brown rice, millet, spelt, wild rice, whole oats or oatmeal, and quinoa are examples of whole grains.
 To start, challenge yourself to have whole grains as part of one dine out meal.
-It may take you sometime to adapt to the taste and texture of whole grains, but the more you eat, the more you will get used to the texture, and the more you will enjoy alongside with the health benefits they provide.
+It may take you sometime to adapt to the taste and texture of whole grains if you’re not used to them, but the more you eat, the more you will get used to the texture, and the more your body will thank you for the health benefits.

 Easy on the salt please!

 Salt is typically added to foods that are made outside of the home.
 You can control your salt intake by making requests to your server, such as asking for the menu item to be cooked with half the salt, or without salt or monosodium glutamate (MSG), a common ingredient in cooking.
-If this request can’t be granted, another option is to split the portion of food with someone in your dining party to decrease your salt intake.
+If this request can’t be granted, another option is to split the portion of food with someone in your dining party to decrease your salt intake (and have a protein shake or light salad beforehand).

 Some foods are also loaded with salt.
 These foods include smoked, processed and pickled meats and vegetables, such as cured meats, ham, pickles, olives, kimchi and sauerkraut.
 Order these items less often.
 If they are offered as side dishes, like kimchi at Korean restaurants, have a bite or two only, avoid them entirely or ask for alternatives if they are available.